-- for appointments
+for appointments

-- to attend a school event

-- to drop off or pick up younger children
+- to attend a school event - to drop off or pick up younger children

 The school's policy for accessing the site is for all visitors to sign in through the school office.
 Parents and carers are invited to come on to the playground at drop off and collection times and at other times (when they would sign in) for special events.
-All visitors are expected to follow our school values : Respect, Teamwork, Responsibility, Understanding, Peace and Honesty.
+All visitors are expected to follow our school values: Respect, Teamwork, Responsibility, Understanding, Peace and Honesty.
 These rules are in place for the safety of pupils and staff.

-There may be times when visitors are not required to sign in for example on Friday mornings during the EYFS reading sessions, where we ask parents to sign into the class book and wear a visitor sticker.
+There may be times when visitors are not required to sign in for example on Friday mornings during the KS1/EYFS reading sessions, where we ask parents to sign into the class book, wear a visitor sticker and not leave the classroom.
+This needs to be updated with InVentry.